sarfraznawaz2005/PHPExecute/README.md

 Extending PHPExecute
 ____________________________________________

-The good thing is that you can download (see below) it, see its source code and extend it however you like according to your needs.
+The good thing is that you can download it, see its source code and extend it however you like according to your needs.
 For example, you can add classes for testing, performance or any other purpose.
-One can even integrate bash commands (I am not going into details of that) to make it even more useful tool to work with.
+One can even integrate bash commands to make it even more useful tool to work with.

 Usage Notes
 ____________________________________________